sato-susumu/diffdrive_ddsm115/README.md

 ## To Do
 - [ ] Document changes from earlier versions
-- [ ] Document usage and parameters
 - [ ] Clean up remaining connections to original demo code
-- [ ] Add license etc (in the meantime, do whatever you want with it)